 The Company and its subsidiaries compete with a variety of different operators across the states in which they operate.
 In the majority of such states, there are specific license caps that create high barriers to entry.
 However, in some markets, such as Colorado, there are few caps on licenses creating a more open marketplace.
 Our most direct competitors within Colorado include a number of operators, such as The Green Solution ("TGS"), Native Roots, Green Dragon and LivWell.
 Our most direct competitors within New Mexico as of March 21, 2022, include Ultra Health, PurLife and Urban Wellness.
 The Company also views operators that have vertical operations outside of Colorado and New Mexico as potential strategic competitors due to our growth strategy, including Green Thumb Industries, Inc., iAnthus Capital Holdings, Inc., Acreage Holdings, Inc., and Curaleaf Holdings, Inc. Like the Company, these companies can realize centralized synergies to produce higher margins.
-In addition to operators, we also have a number of legalizes adult-use cannabis on April 1, 2022, we anticipate additional competitors to come into the market.
+In addition to operators, we also have a number of manufacturing competitors, including Columbia Care Inc., Craft Concentrates, WHT LBL Cannabis, Colorado Cannabis Company, and Spherex Inc. When New Mexico legalizes adult-use cannabis on April 1, 2022, we anticipate additional competitors to come into the market.